onionclove/ACG-repo/README.md

 This ensures the recipient can trust who sent the message or image and that it wasn’t altered in transit, while preserving confidentiality through the existing ECDH+AES encryption.
 Added safe fallback logic for key material types, handled blob construction correctly, and enforced abort-on-signature-failure to prevent tampered data from being processed.

+Jerome & Craig: We added offline_users into the database so that we are able to differentiate between who is offline and online.

+We also added a log-out feature where the user is made offline, and the GUI gets rid of the texts and chat list.

+We edited the GUI so that we are able to see a list of who is texting who, albeit there not being a history, however that is Xu Kai's part.

+There was also an error where we could not text people that were offline as online users, which was fixed by adding a pending_messages database where messages can be sent in advance.
+Messages sent in advance are then delivered to that user once they are logged in.

 pip install mysql-connector-python python-dotenv